ThatShelbs/Trend-Py-Sheets-Tab/README.md

 # Trend-Py-Sheets-Tab
 Google Trends + Python + Google Sheets API + Tableau Public = Full Automation

-Highlights the process I used to use Python to pull Google Trends data & webscrape then push the data to my Google Sheets account so Tableau Public will auto-refresh daily.
+Highlights the process I used to to pull Google Trends data & webscrape using Python then push the data to my Google Sheets account so Tableau Public will auto-refresh daily.
 To complete full automation convert .ipynb to .py and schedule routine kickoff using Windows Scheduler or Cron.